thiagontnx/foundation/groupfoundation/foundation.rst

 .. figure:: images/21.png

+When prompted, change the default password to **techX2020!**

-Change the password (e.g. *techX2019!*), accept the EULA, and enable Pulse.
+Accept the EULA, and enable Pulse.

 Post-Foundation Network Configuration
 +++++++++++++++++++++++++++++++++++++